nosoop/SM-TFCustomAttributeStarterPack/README.md

 [smlib]: https://github.com/bcserv/smlib
 [TF2 DamageInfo Tools]: https://github.com/nosoop/SM-TFDamageInfo

+## Contributing

+As stated before, I don't run a Custom Weapon server.
+All plugins here are provided on an as-is basis and has the potential of breaking whenever TF2 gets an update.

+- Issues:  You may post bug reports or other issues related to plugins currently in the project.
+I cannot guarantee that I will address them in a timely manner, or even at all, but opening a report makes an issue known to me and other potential and current users of the plugin.
+- Pull Requests:  You are welcome to create pull requests that make backwards-compatible changes to plugins currently in the project, or to fix gamedata.
+Again, I can't promise I'll get to them, but it's useful for end users to discover.
+Please test your changes; if they are not ready for merging, mark them as drafts.

+I can't accept ideas nor implementations for new plugins here.

 ## License

 This project uses the MIT license.
 Do note that once compiled, SourceMod plugins are still